OpenDSA/OpenDSA/RST/en/Development/IndexIntro.rst

 :term:`Indexing` is the process of associating a key with the location of a corresponding data record.
-Module :numref:`<ExternalSort>` discussed the concept of a key sort, in which an :term:`index file` is created whose records consist of key/pointer pairs.
+An :ref:`external sort <external sort> <ExternalSort>` typically uses the concept of a key sort, in which an :term:`index file` is created whose records consist of key/pointer pairs.
 Here, each key is associated with a pointer to a complete record in the main database file.